chalda/DiscordBot/README.md

 This bot has many many commands.
 Here are a few highlights:

 - `!help [command]` -> Lists all commands or just help for one command.
-- `!play song` -> Plays the requested song in voice.
 - `!gif query` -> Returns a gif connected to search query.
 Example = !gif dogs
 - `!image query` -> Returns an image from Google Images (careful, no adult filter) Example: `!image dogs`
 - `!youtube query` -> Returns a youtube link.
 Example: `!youtube Fortnite`